mcloughlan/algo-notes/docs/algorithms.md

 #### Perceptron

-- Kind of like the evaluation function for the Wordle Solver

 Essentially, it takes several inputs and multiplies them by their bias to be matched against a threshold or bias.
 The result of the bias comparison is then the resultant binary output.
 Which is: True or false, Yes or No, `0`, `1` etc